 I majored in electrical engineering at the Technological University of the Philippines (Taguig).
-I am a Lasallian Scholarum Award-winning essayist (Outstanding Published Column Article on Youth and Education in Nationally Circulated Publication, 2016), English teacher, and subject-matter expert at a Fortune 500 company.
+I am a Lasallian Scholarum Award-winning essayist (Outstanding Published Column Article on Youth and Education in a Nationally Circulated Publication, 2016), English teacher, and subject-matter expert at a Fortune 500 company.
 I was a two-time TUP System Extemporaneous Speech (English) and Impromptu Speech (Filipino) contest winner, Gray Hawk Leadership Award nominee, Ten Outstanding Students of the Philippines (T.O.S.P.)
 Foundation student representative and officer/president/chairman of five (local and national) organizations in college.

 I believe that the Filipinos are remarkable people.
 We are entitled to be treated fairly.
 We deserve faster internet connection, better MRT/LRT and transportation services, and a more honest and humble government that will make the decisions for our welfare.
 Integrity is a must.

 I have become more patient of jeepney drivers who make sure that all of the seats are filled before we leave the “NO LOADING/UNLOADING AREA.”
 “They have a family to feed” has been my second most favorite morning motto.
 And then, I would feel better.
 Not filling the gas tank before letting the passengers take their seats is another story.